 Set amidst 58 acres of lush woodland, paddy fields and the Ulagalla reservoir in Anuradhapura

-Ulagalla Resort is a peaceful setting that is ideal for nature lovers and offers several adventurous activities ranging from horse riding and kayaking to birdwatching
+Ulagalla is a peaceful setting that is ideal for nature lovers and offers several adventurous activities ranging from horse riding and kayaking to birdwatching

 Ulagalla’s kitchen is open 24 hours and guests are free to order their meals at any time of day

-Chalets are dotted around the estate and there is a 2-bedroom option ideal for families
+Villas are dotted around the estate and there is a 2-bedroom option ideal for families

 Bicycles are provided for guests to get around the property